Home

 above to make the food seem more appetising.
 But if all else fails, there

-are a couple of other things you can try.
+are a few other things you can try.

 Company While Eating